Thinking of buying a new or used car? The price you’ll pay for car insurance is dependent on a number of factors, including but not limited to:

 - Low mileage

 - Defensive driving course

-Because there are so many discounts available between the major agencies, it’s important to call around for a rundown of discounts from more than one insurance provider.
-This will help you determine the least expensive way to get the best amount of coverage for your individual situation.
+Because there are so many discounts available between the major agencies, it’s important to shop around.
+This will help you determine the least expensive way to get the best amount of coverage.